- The highest-level of luxury and comfort

 - Huge price tag, before options

-Motivation for the Phantom comes from the massive 6.75-liter V-12 engine rated at 453 horsepower and 531 pound-feet of torque.
-It may not be as potent as the engine in the smaller Ghost, but it's still enough to get the Phantom to 60 mph in less than six seconds.
-Outright speed is not the mission of the Phantom, anyway, it's providing an effortless and serene atmosphere.
-An 8-speed automatic transmission handles the gear shifts, imperceptibly so, sending power to the rear wheels.
+Behind its massive grille sits a 6.75-liter V-12 engine rated at 453 horsepower and 531 pound-feet of torque, numbers Rolls once referred too as "adequate."
+It may not impress on the spec sheet like the smaller Ghost, but it's still enough to hustle the Phantom to 60 mph from a stop in under six seconds in a way that's most effortless.
+An 8-speed automatic imperceptibly shifts power from the engine to the rear wheels.

 While the Phantom hasn't been crash-tested by the official agencies, it is a substantial piece of machinery, made largely of steel, and outfitted with nearly all of the modern technologies fitted to cars, including traction and stability control, a suite of airbags, parking sensors, and optional front and rear cameras.
 Some of the latest in computerized safety features aren't available, however, including lane-departure warning, adaptive cruise control, and blind-spot detection.
 Here's where the Phantom could use some more modernization.